Extremal effective curves and non-semiample line bundles on $\overline{\rm{M}}_{g,n}$: Further Questions

 As suggested by the statements, F-curves of type 5 and 6 are more subtle than the others.
 For type 5 curves, we have an explicit conjecture (\cref{conj:exttype5}) describing which of them are regular extremal.
 In contrast, for type 6 curves, no conjectural description is currently available.
 We refer to the beginning of \cref{subsec:56} for a detailed discussion.

 These theorems can be understood in the context of the general problem of understanding extremal effective cycles.
-The study of extremal effective cycles on $\M{g}{n}$ is a well-developed area, with many important results as in \cite{Ver02, CC14, CC15, Sch15, Bla22}.
-However, most findings focus on relatively low-codimension cases.
+The study of extremal effective cycles on $\M{g}{n}$ is a well-developed area, with many important results as in \cite{Ver02, CC14, CC15, Sch15, Sco20, Bla22}.
+We refer to \cite{Che18} for a survey of these results.
+However, many findings focus on relatively low-codimension cases.
 In contrast, this paper investigates the situation for extremal curves.
 In this setting, since many boundary strata are known to be non-extremal, distinguishing extremal from non-extremal curves is already a nontrivial task.

 \cref{thm:main2} and \cref{thm:main3} require a construction of sufficiently many nef divisors on $\M{g}{n}$ that contract a fixed curve and span a codimension one subspace.
 In some simpler cases, such as $g=0$ or $g=1$ (see \cref{sec:case}), $\psi$-classes and their pullbacks do the job.
 However, this approach fails for higher genus.
 One needs other nef divisors, and even with enough nef divisors, computing the dimension of their span becomes challenging.